East Cleveland police seek suspect in deadly house explosion

-EAST CLEVELAND, Ohio– The East Cleveland Police Department released new information on Tuesday on the house explosion in East Cleveland that killed one person.
+EAST CLEVELAND, Ohio-- The East Cleveland Police Department released new information on Tuesday on the house explosion in East Cleveland that killed one person.

 The blast happened Sunday afternoon at 1067 East 125th St.